ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ## 2. Parking puzzle

 ::: problem id=2_1 marks=3
 __2.1.__ What is the number of parking space taken by the car?
-This is a tough question, so you might need to used the hints, but each hint will cost you 1 mark if you then get the answer right.
+This is a tough question, so you might need to use the hints, but each hint will cost you 1 mark if you then get the answer right.

 ![](/resources/9-03-lots-of-socks/2-cars.png){image align="center"}